AdRoll/baker/content/en/docs/Performance/_index.md

 compression level 3 and long range mode at 27 using ~90% of capacity of each vCPU (8 in total) and ~3.5GB of RAM.

-It reads and writes a total of 94 million records in 8'51" (~178k r/w records per second).
+It reads and writes a total of 94 million records in less than 9 minutes, that's 178k records per second.

 On a `c5.2xlarge` instance (48vCPUs) the same test takes 2'2" (~775k r/w records per second).